 - Head lice move by crawling.
 They can't hop or fly.

 - They spread by direct contact with the hair of an infested person.

-- Although it's not common, head lice may spread through contact with clothing, such as hats, scarves, coats, or other personal items, including combs, brushes, or towels.
+- Although not common, head lice can spread through contact with clothing, such as hats, scarves, coats or other personal items, including combs, brushes or towels.

 Head lice have three stages: nit (egg), nymph and adult.
 The lice and nits are found almost exclusively on the scalp, particularly around and behind the ears and near the neckline at the back of the head.
-You can find more information here.
-If you suspect a head lice infestation, please contact your care team.
-Your child's school also may have a head-lice protocol that you will need to follow.
+You can find more information on Mayo Clinic's website.
+If you suspect a head lice infestation, contact your care team.
+Your child's school also may have a head lice protocol that you will need to follow.

-Bed bugs, scabies and lice are unpleasant, but they're not life-threatening and don't reflect on the cleanliness of your home or belongings.
-Use the links above for more in-depth information, and don't hesitate to call your care team for specific questions or concerns!
+Bedbugs, scabies and lice are unpleasant, but they're not life-threatening and don't reflect on the cleanliness of your home or your belongings.
+Use the links above or visit the Centers for Disease Control and Prevention website for more in-depth information.
+Don't hesitate to call your care team for specific questions or concerns.

-Dr. Walter Franz is a consultant in Employee and Community Health's (ECH) Department of Family Medicine and has practiced in the Baldwin Building since 1982.
+Walter Franz, III, M.D., is a physician in Primary Care in Rochester and Kasson's Department of Family Medicine.
+He has practiced in the Baldwin Building since 1982.